Wangenheim Palace: History

-Since 1957, the Lower Saxony Ministry of Economic Affairs has used the palace as its headquarters.
-From 1994 to 2013, there was a bus stop designed in the shape of a sailboat by Italian designer Massimo Iosa Ghini opposite the palace, which was a part of the BUSSTOPS art project.
-This was moved to the opposite side of the street in front of the Museum August Kestner in 2013.
+The Lower Saxon Ministry of Economic Affairs has used the palace as its headquarters since 1957.
+From 1994 to 2013, there was a bus stop opposite the palace designed by Italian designer Massimo Iosa Ghini in the shape of a sailboat, which was a part of the BUSSTOPS art project.
+This was moved to the opposite side of the street in front of the August Kestner Museum in 2013.